Poilon/graphql-rails-api/README.md

 ```
 Reboot the rails server and you're good to go !

-Now You can perform mutation on resources :
+Now You can perform crud mutation on resources :
 ```bash
 curl -X POST http://localhost:3000/graphql \
   -H "content-type: application/json"      \